Tropical methods for building real space sextics with totally real tritangent planes: Tropical hyperflexes

 We let $\overline{p} = (\bar{x}, \bar{y})$ and $\overline{p'}=(\overline{r}, \overline{s})$ be the initial forms of $p$ and $p'$.

 We let $\Lambda_r$ and $\Lambda_l$ be the tropical tritangents with lower vertices $v_r$ and $v_l$, respectively.
 They are depicted in the right of~\autoref{fig:5b6b}.
-Our first two lemmas give necessary conditions for $\Lambda_l$ and $\Lambda_r$ to lift the tropical tangencies at $v_{l}$, respectively $v_{r}$ to a triple $(\ell, p, p')$.
-They provide conditions to rule out initial hyperflexes.
+Our first two lemmas give necessary conditions for $(\Lambda_l,v_l)$ and $(\Lambda_r,v_r)$ to lift to the corresponding triples $(\ell, p, p')$, providing tools to rule out initial hyperflexes.

-\begin{lemma} Assume that $\sextic$ is generic relative to $\Gamma$ and let $(\ell,p,p')$ be a tritangent triple with $\Trop\,\ell = \Lambda_l$.
+\begin{lemma} Assume that $\sextic$ is generic relative to $\Gamma$ and let $(\ell,p,p')$ be a tritangent triple with $\Trop\,V(\ell) = \Lambda_l$.
 Then, the initial forms $\overline{m},\bar{n}\in \resK^*$ satisfy

 Furthermore, if the triple has an initial hyperflex, then the second option must occur. \end{lemma} \begin{proof} As usual, we assume $\sextic(x,y)$ lies in $R[x,y]\smallsetminus \mathfrak{M}\,R[x,y]$, and $v_l = (0,0)$.
 In particular, this implies that $a, b, c, m, n \in R\smallsetminus \mathfrak{M}$.
 The local equations at $v_l$ are given by the vanishing of